 Athersys Inc. (NASDAQ: ATHX)

-The Ohio-based Athersys Inc. is currently developing a patented product called MultiStem to treat a variety of inflammatory, immune, and neurological conditions, treatments of which could achieve a market value of over $145 billion this year.
+The Ohio-based Athersys Inc. is currently developing a patented product called MultiStem to treat a variety of inflammatory, immune, and neurological conditions.
+These treatments could achieve a market value of over $145 billion this year.

 One of the specialized cell types, MultiStem is not analogous but instead derived from the mesenchymal cells of a healthy individual, which the lab then stores and efficiently mass-produces using specific techniques.